kicker22004/Dexcom-G6-Mag-Recharge/README.md

 - BAT54SLT1G SOT-23
 - Magnetic Connector (8MM)

+## Resources:
+I will update this as I have time to include where you can get cables and parts, But for now the parts can be sourced on ebay,digikey,mouser and i'm sure other locations.

 ## Helpful Tools:
 - Reflow station or Reflow Oven
 - My reflow station was cheap (858D+ 220V Hot Air Soldering ReWork Station)

+-### A Stencil for the pcb!!, not required but super useful!

 - A Digital Microscope.
 Mine was also cheap (Andonstar ADSM302)